Excellent Presence Service Agreement

 Payment Schedule for Services

 We are sure you understand how important it is, as a small company, that invoices are paid promptly.
-An initial retainer, equivalent to a percentage of the project rate, is due upon Agreement signing.
+An initial retainer, equivalent to a percentage of the project rate, is due at the inception of the project.
 Our work can begin once:

 - All info needed for us to begin the initial work stage(s) is delivered (i.e., Client submission of pre-strategy call form).